mohamedlahdour/OpenNTP/README.md

 Quick Install Guide
 =============

-This quick install guide outlines the basic steps needed to install OpenRSN on your computer.
+This quick install guide outlines the basic steps needed to install OpenNTPon your computer.

 Installing on Linux
 -------------------